-Elizabeth (Beth) V. Hume, PhD, returned to Ohio State to serve as Vice Provost for Undergraduate Studies and Dean of Undergraduate Education on October 1, 2017.
-Prior to her current positions, she had joined Ohio State’s faculty in 1991 and, from 2006-2011, she served as professor and chair of the Department of Linguistics.
+Elizabeth (Beth) V. Hume, PhD, returned to Ohio State to serve as Vice Provost and Dean of Undergraduate Education on October 1, 2017.
+In June 2018, the Office of Academic Affairs announced that Enrollment Services would be merged with the Office of Undergraduate Education under Dr. Hume's leadership.
+The Office of Student Academic Success was officially launched January 1, 2019.
+Prior to her current positions, she had joined Ohio States faculty in 1991 and, from 2006-2011, she served as professor and chair of the Department of Linguistics.

 Dr. Hume previously served as head of the School of Language, Social and Political Sciences, dean international of the College of Arts and professor of linguistics at the University of Canterbury in Christchurch, New Zealand.

-Her professional memberships include the Association for Laboratory Phonology, the Canadian Linguistic Society, the New England Linguistic Society and the Linguistic Society of America.
+Her professional memberships include the Association for Laboratory Phonology, the Canadian Linguistic Society, the New Zealand Linguistic Society and the Linguistic Society of America.

 Among her contributions to the University of Canterbury, she helped reorganize a college structure into two large schools and developed administrative systems for the schools.
 Dr. Hume also provided oversight to establish and maintain international partnerships, e.g., exchanges and study-abroad programs, and oversaw the development of international strategic and operational plans that fostered and supported student recruitment and retention initiatives.

-She earned a BA (Hons) in French languages and literatures, Université Laval, Quebec, Canada; an MA in French, McMaster University, Hamilton, Ontario; and an MA and PhD in linguistics from Cornell University.
+She earned a BA (Hons) in French languages and literatures, Universit Laval, Quebec, Canada; an MA in French, McMaster University, Hamilton, Ontario; and an MA and PhD in linguistics from Cornell University.